Chinese Tea Eggs [茶叶蛋], also known as marble eggs, have been one of my favorite snacks since the ’80s.

 The appearance of the tea eggs definitely startled me when I entered the store.
 The cracked shell and marbled pattern of the egg were mesmerizing, and the first bit I tasted was just amazing.

-Now, tea leaf eggs are a common snack that we can find in most Chinese populated area and even in shopping complexes.
-You don’t have to find it, just smell it and you will know which shop or stall is selling it.
+Now, tea leaf eggs are a common snack that we can find in most Chinese-populated areas and even in shopping complexes.
+You don’t have to find it, just smell it, and you will know which shop or stall is selling it.

 Cooking tea leaf eggs isn’t difficult if you can get the spices, most Asian shops should have them.

-If you love easy Chinese cooking, probably this is the best book you should buy, Easy Chinese Recipes: Family Favorites From Dim Sum to Kung Pao.
-It is not merely a recipes book that provides recipes.
+If you love easy Chinese cooking, this is probably the best book you should buy, Easy Chinese Recipes: Family Favorites From Dim Sum to Kung Pao.
+It is not merely a recipe book that provides recipes.

-These 144 pages recipes book full of bountiful photos and awesome information from utensils, ingredients, tips & tricks to basic cooking method.
-You will never get lost halfway through cooking the recipes from this book, authored by Bee Yinn Low who owns a popular website Rasa Malaysia: Easy Asian Recipes.
+This 144 pages recipe book is full of bountiful photos and awesome information from utensils, ingredients, tips & tricks to basic cooking methods.
+You will never get lost halfway through cooking the recipes from this book, authored by Bee Yinn Low, who owns a popular website Rasa Malaysia: Easy Asian Recipes.

-After flipping through the book over and over again, I decided to cook this tea leaf eggs because it seems so easy and simple to follow.
+After flipping through the book over and over again, I decided to cook these tea leaf eggs because it seemed so easy and simple to follow.